 Another way to keep your feet cool is to wear a pair of damp socks.
 It might feel weird at first, but you’ll be surprised by how cool it keeps you.
-This is also the same reason why you’re advised to wear socks in winter while you sleep, because in winter it works in reverse and holds on the heat, keeping you warm.
+This is also the same reason why you’re advised to wear socks in winter while you sleep, because in winter works in reverse and hold on to the heat, keeping you warm.

 Get a cooling pillow

 There are certain pillows and sheets which will always keep you cool.
 The technologies vary from model to model, but most of them use cold water in some way.

 Just do an online search for the Chillow.
 They can start off cheap at around $50 and go up to $500.

 Hot air rises up, and if there’s no place for it to go, it stays there.
 That’s why your attic is the hottest room of the house, and that’s also why it feels much hotter on the top bunk of a bunk bed as compared to the bottom.

 Take your mattress out of the bed and lay it down on the floor.
 If the floor isn’t wooden but is made out of ceramic tiles, it’ll be a lot cooler anyway.

 Ever wonder how Tarzan could go to sleep in hot tropical rainforests – he had a hammock?
 A suspended hammock allows for airflow from all sides.
 Also, a hammock made of rope doesn’t retain heat like a puffy mattress.